 On 26 January, the National Australia Day Council (NADC) recognises the unique status of the Aboriginal and Torres Strait Islander peoples.
 The NADC advises that it is committed to playing a part in the journey of Reconciliation by helping all Australians to move forward with a better understanding of our shared past, and importantly how this affects the lives of Aboriginal and Torres Strait Islander peoples today and how we might build a better future together.

-For more information visit the National Australia Day Council website.
+For more information about the Council, visit the National Australia Day Council website

 Anniversary of the formal apology made on 13 February 2008 by the Government and the Parliament of Australia to Australia’s Aboriginal and Torres Strait Islander people in particular to the Stolen Generations.

 For more information visit the National Sorry Day Committee website